coating

 SYSTEM SHEET

 Tools for the mechanical processing of metallic and non-metallic substrates must have good resistance to friction and wear, combined with a certain degree of corrosion resistance to various environmental influences.
-Nickel and nickel alloys, in particular, meet these challenges to a high degree.
+Nickel and nickel alloys in particular meet these challenges to a high degree.

-The hardness and, above all, the friction and wear properties can be adapted to the respective task within a wide range through the incorporation of dispersion substances or heat treatment.
-The hardness of a DIAFIN® coating can be adjusted to values between about 550 HV and 1,100 HV when electroless nickel is used, depending on the phosphorus content and post-treatment.
-Cubic boron nitride (cBN) or diamond are primarily used as the embedded particles in DIAFIN® dispersion coatings.
-The layers are deposited in thicknesses from about 10 µm to several hundred micrometres.
-In addition to a good mechanical stability, the coatings are also characterised by a very high resistance to corrosion.
+The hardness of a DIAFIN® coating can be adjusted to values between around 550 HV and 1,100 HV when using electroless nickel-phosphorus, depending on the phosphorus content and post-treatment.
+Cubic boron nitride (cBN) or diamond are mainly used as embedded particles for the DIAFIN® dispersion layers.
+The coatings are deposited in thicknesses from around 10 μm to several hundred micrometers.
+In addition to good mechanical stability, the coatings are also characterized by very high resistance to corrosion.

-Typical applications for DIAFIN® coatings:
+Typical applications for DIAFIN® coatings are:

-Drill bits, reamers or honing tools
+> Drills, reaming or honing tools

-Tools for grinding, finishing and super-finishing
+> Tools for sanding, finishing and superfinishing

 PRODUCT